 This guide describes how to work with images in Claude, including best practices, code examples, and limitations to keep in mind.

-You can include multiple images in a single request (up to 20 for claude.ai and 100 for API requests).
-Claude will analyze all provided images when formulating its response.
+You can include multiple images in a single request: up to 20 for claude.ai, and up to 600 for API requests (100 for models with a 200k-token context window).
+Claude analyzes all provided images when formulating its response.
 This can be helpful for comparing or contrasting images.

-For optimal performance, we recommend resizing images before uploading if they are too large.
-If your image’s long edge is more than 1568 pixels, or your image is more than ~1,600 tokens, it will first be scaled down, preserving aspect ratio, until it’s within the size limits.
+For optimal performance, resize images before uploading if they are too large.
+If your image's long edge is more than 1568 pixels, or your image is more than ~1,600 tokens, it is first scaled down, preserving aspect ratio, until it's within the size limits.

-If your input image is too large and needs to be resized, it will increase latency of time-to-first-token, without giving you any additional model performance.
-Very small images under 200 pixels on any given edge may degrade performance.
+If your input image is too large and needs to be resized, it increases latency of time-to-first-token, with no benefit to output quality.
+Very small images under 200 pixels on any given edge may degrade output quality.

-To improve time-to-first-token, we recommend resizing images to no more than 1.15 megapixels (and within 1568 pixels in both dimensions).
+To improve time-to-first-token, consider resizing images to no more than 1.15 megapixels (and within 1568 pixels in both dimensions).

 | Aspect ratio | Image size |